Guelph Private Puppy Training Programs

 A flexible program for puppy training

 This Private Puppy Training Program is designed to be flexible to your individual needs and schedule.
 We believe that raising a puppy is a family affair, and family members of all ages are encouraged to participate.
 This program is for dogs aged six months or younger only.
-If your dog is over the age of six months, please take a look at our adult training options.
-Ask about pricing for training additional dogs.
+If your dog is over the age of six months, please take a look at our adult dog training options.

 Including come when called (recall), stay, release/leave objects or food, name recognition, and useful tricks.